 - If you are concerned about running out of seed you can break your seed area into sections (ex.
 5 sections) and then split your seeds into 5 equal portions for example.
 That way it’s easier to visualize how much seed should cover a given amount of area

 Can I plant these seeds in existing wildflower patches?

-- If you already have wildflowers growing on your land you can either remove everything from the plot and start from scratch or you can remove and treat areas where undesirable vegetation are dense and then seed the mix into islands of the existing vegetation
+- If you already have wildflowers growing on your land you can either remove everything from the plot and start from scratch or you can remove and treat areas where undesirable vegetation is dense and then seed the mix into islands of the existing vegetation

 Can I seed on land that is close to wetlands?

-- Yes you can!
+- Yes, you can!
 While there are no restrictions on the distance your plot needs to be away from a wetland for this program, there are a few things to consider first.

 - Make sure that your plot is above the wetland so that the plant roots are lifted from the water table to keep them from being waterlogged